 You might be wondering how to eat barley for breakfast, but I’m about to tell you.
 It’s really easy, I promise.
-Now, overnight barley flakes are the star of this breakfast show.
+Now, overnight barley is star of this breakfast show.

 These overnight grains will be one of the tastiest barley dishes you’ve ever tried.